olsgreen/webpack-s3-pusher/README.md

 # If you are using Amazon S3 then only set region.
 # However if you are using some other provider then only set endpoint.
 # Region and endpoint both should not be set together.
+# If you want to to force path style URLs for S3 objects Set AWS_USE_PATH_STYLE_ENDPOINT as a true
+# It will replace  https://{service}.{region}.amazonaws.com to the endpoint

 S3_REGION=your_region
 # S3_ENDPOINT=your_endpoint